KIELBASA LIFE Po prostu Chris

 How does that work?

 Later when I became more knowledgeable about Poland, I liked to make fun of those less knowledgeable than I. Not nice of me I know.
 My parents were quite worried about me so to make them feel better I sent them a couple of pictures.
-First, I sent them pictures of our school’s basement and told them that was my apartment.
+First, I sent them pictures of a room in our school’s basement and told them that was my apartment.
 Next, I sent them pictures of some garden sheds (szopki i altanki na działce) and told them that those were people’s houses.
 It was in revenge to my complaining that I didn’t have access to a washer, and my father telling me to just go and buy one.
 It would have cost me 3 months salary at the time.

 My sister had other concerns for me such as worrying about my access to hot water.
 She also wanted to know if we had bread in Poland.
 I informed that we do, but second hand from Germany.
 “Second hand bread from Germany?
 How does that work?” she asked.
 “Yes,” I wondered, “how does that work?”